zeeshanali90233/NeXskill-Frontend-B-5/README.md

-# 2-Month Frontend Development Course
+# Frontend Development with AI Chatbot Course

+## Batch - 5

+## Company: NeXskill Arfa Tower Main Branch

-Welcome to the **2-Month Frontend Development Course**!
-This course is designed to help beginners build a strong foundation in frontend web development.
-Over 16 lectures, you'll learn the essentials of HTML, CSS, JavaScript, and version control using Git and GitHub.
+Welcome to the **Frontend Development with AI Chatbot Course**!
+This course is designed to help beginners build a strong foundation in frontend web development and AI chatbot creation using APIs like ChatGPT, Gemini, Phind, and Claude LLM.
+Over 16 lectures, you'll master the essentials of HTML, CSS, JavaScript, version control using Git and GitHub, and gain hands-on experience with AI chatbot integration.

 ---